Larry Powell

-Larry Powell is a former Republican member of the Kansas Senate, representing the 39th district from 2013 until 2017.
-He is a fourth generation Kansan, from Kalvesta, Kansas, and was a member of the Kansas House of Representatives representing the 117th district, from 2001 to 2013.
-Powell's identifies as anti-abortion and is an advocate of the Second Amendment.
+Larry R. Powell is a former Republican member of the Kansas Senate who represented the 39th district from 2013 until 2017.
+A fourth generation Kansan from Kalvesta, Kansas, he was a member of the Kansas House of Representatives representing the 117th district, from 2001 to 2013.

+He was born in Kalvesta, Kansas.

+Powell is anti-abortion and is an advocate of the Second Amendment.
 He is a supporter of local schools, family farms, and opposes tax increases.

 He is a Garden City rancher, and is married to Myrna Powell.

 Committee membership

 Senator Powell serves on the following legislative committees: